ruiqi7/repentance-part-1/README.md

 - The main character had received a letter detailed in their parents will, this was to be delivered to them upon their parent’s passing
 - The letter described a location containing a family heirloom
-- The location was said to be the old location of the family home, found deep within the countryside
+- The location was said to be the old location of the family home, found in a small town deep within the countryside
-- The town supposedly no longer exists, but the letter states otherwise and insists that heirloom still resides there
+- The town supposedly no longer exists, but the letter states otherwise and insists that the heirloom still resides there
 - The player tracks the location confused as to why their parents desperately insisted that they obtain the heirloom
 - The location can be described as desolate, however the deeper they walk into the town they face large towering walls and an entrance to what appears to be a labyrinth